 We also look after more than 300km of tracks extending throughout the city's open space areas that offer opportunities for leisure and recreation.
-(For more information on the tracks network see 2.2 Green open spaces.)
+(For more information on the tracks network see activity 2.2 Green open spaces.)

-There is significant demand on our aquatic facilities at peak times of the day - particularly for learn to swim programmes.
-In the coming year we will be looking to prioritise swimming programmes and the allocation of space across the network of pools to manage this demand, while we complete a review that will determine how we can best provide aquatic facilities in the city to meet growing demand for pool space in the long-term.
-The review - to be completed in the next 12 months to allow investment decisions to be made as part of the 2010/11 annual plan process - will investigate all options including entering into partnerships with schools for use of their facilities.

-- We are also aligning pool opening hours to high demand times which will reduce opening hours at times when our aquatic facilities are under-utilised to save on costs. - We'll complete and implement a management plan for the city to host pool and quarter final games of the 2011 Rugby World Cup.
+- There is significant demand on our aquatic facilities at peak times of the day particularly for learn to swim programmes.
+In the coming year we will be looking to prioritise swimming programmes and the allocation of space across the network pools to manage this demand, while we complete a review that will determine how we can best provide aquatic facilities in the city to meet growing demand for pool space in the long-term.
+The review to be completed in the next 12 months to allow investment decisions to be made as part of the 2010/11 annual plan process will investigate all options including entering into partnerships with schools for use of their facilities. - We are aligning pool opening hours to high demand times which will reduce opening hours at times when our aquatic facilities are underutilised to save on costs. - We'll complete and implement a management plan for the city to host pool and quarter final games of the 2011 Rugby World Cup.
 It is anticipated that a number of world cup teams will be based in the city.
 They will require access to appropriate training facilities including use of some sportsgrounds.
 We will be working with the tournament organisers to ensure we meet the needs of these visiting teams. - We plan to install a full sized synthetic pitch adjacent to Rugby League Park in Mt Cook in 2010.
-This surface will provide all weather access for playing and training, something that's not always possible with Wellington's inclement weather.
+The pitch will provide all weather access to a playing and training surface, something that's not always possible with Wellington's inclement weather.
 We'll be monitoring the use of the field with a view to establishing a network of synthetic fields in the future if it is proven to be effective.
 We have currently budgeted to install five further synthetic fields from 2013.
 The final locations are yet to be determined.

-The benefits of synthetic fields are two fold: they are more reliable and more durable than grass fields.
+The benefits of synthetic surfaces are two fold: they are more reliable and more durable than grass fields.
 Changing weather patterns, combined with greater demands for our fields is placing strain on our existing network of fields.
 The result, in 2008, was an increase in the number of cancellations.
-Synthetic fields allow for all weather use and for games and training to be held pretty much continuously.
+Synthetic surfaces allow for all weather use and for games and training to be held pretty much continuously.
 A key part of our monitoring will be on the willingness of users to access the fields at different times of the day.

-This additional synthetic field will complement the new 3⁄4 sized synthetic field at Nairnville Park and the pitches at the National Hockey Stadium in Mt Albert.
+This additional synthetic park will complement the new 3⁄4 sized synthetic field at Nairnville Park and the pitches at the National Hockey Stadium in Mt Albert.
 Both sites were made possible with Council support, sponsorship, and in the case of Mt Albert support from the sports code.
-In the coming year we will undertake more detailed planning work, investigate external funding opportunities, and consider options for accelerating the roll out of the synthetic field programme across the city.

 The appeals to the Environment Court on the 12 court indoor community sports centre at Cobham Park have all been resolved and construction will start as soon as possible.
-The sports centre is expected to open in mid 2011.
+The sports centre is expected to open in mid 2011..

-The city currently lacks a large quality indoor playing, training facility for netball, basketball and volleyball as well as for other sports codes and schools.
+The city currently lacks a large quality indoor playing, training facility for netball, basketball and volleyball as we as for other sports codes and schools.
 Over a number of years we've engaged with representatives from these various groups and sporting codes as well as the public on how to meet this growing demand.
 In June 2006, the Council approved construction of a 12 court indoor community sports centre at Cobham Park in Kilbirnie.